Sine and Cosine

 Sine and Cosine in Computation

 Computers have no idea of angles or triangles.
-They only understand numbers and can compute the sine and cosine values using mathematical formulas.
+They only know numbers.
+They compute sine and cosine with math formulas.

-So the libraries that build trigonometric functions use Taylor series formulae to calculate these values.
+The libraries that build these functions use the Taylor series to find the values.